RedPitaya/Documentation/appsFeatures/applications/oscSigGen/osc.rst

       - **ON:** Turns the output of the generator ON/OFF.
-      - **SHOW:** Displays a signal preview (notice that the signal is not phase aligned with the input/output signal).
+      - **SHOW:** Shows a signal preview (notice that the signal is not phase aligned with the input/output signal).
       - **Type:** Various waveforms are available for output: SINE (sinus), SQUARE (rectangle), TRIANGLE (triangle), SAWU (rising sawtooth), SAWD (falling sawtooth), DC and PWM (Pulse Width Modulation).
       - **Trigger:** Enables the user to select an internal or external trigger for the generator.
       - **Frequency:** Frequency of output signal.